fbeline/fuzzyd/README.md

 ## Rationale

 fuzzyd is intended to be used to fuzzy search in a list of files and/or commands.

-I would not recommend the usage of fuzzyd if you are looking for a general-purpose fuzzy search library.
+Note: I would not recommend the usage of fuzzyd if you are looking for a general-purpose fuzzy search library.

 ## Usage